 If you want to take a trip through history, Essex is packed with it, from castles to coastal forts.
 You’ll discover lots about the world wars and Essex heritage.

 Check out our fare offers to get the best deal for you when you travel by train.
 There’s something for everyone, with our online advance or kids for £2.
 Download our app and order a Smartcard for the quickest way to buy your tickets in advance and avoid ticket office queues.

 Tilbury Fort dates back to the 1500s, although what you see now is a twentieth century design.
 It was built to defend London from sea attack, however, it never came – at least not from the water.
 Its most notable achievement was the shooting down of a German Zeppelin by anti-aircraft guns in World War One.
-In World War Two it sustained heavy damage from the Luftwaffe bombings, and now the fort is cared for by English Heritage and from October is closed on Mondays and Tuesdays.
+In World War Two it sustained heavy damage from the Luftwaffe bombings, and now the fort is cared for by English Heritage.

 Closed Monday and Tuesday.
 Open from 10am – 5pm Wednesday to Sunday.